-"Our liberties we prize, and our rights we will maintain" boldy proclaims a scroll held in the beak of an eagle on the Great Seal of the State of Iowa.
-And whether considered as "a bit of stilted, bombastic rhetoric, suggestive of the Fourth of July" or as "a noble expression of freemen" it has remained as a sort of official motto of the State for more than a century.
+"Our liberties we prize, and our rights we will maintain" boldly proclaims a scroll held in the beak of an eagle on the Great Seal of the State of Iowa.
+And whether considered as "a bit of stilted, bombastic rhetoric, suggestive of the Fourth of July" or as "a noble expression of freemen" it has remained as a sort of official motto of the State for nearly eighty years.
 It was in February, 1847, that a committee of the State Senate - Thomas H. Benton, Jr., Francis Springer, and Philip P. Bradley - recommended that this motto be made a part of the State seal.
 It does not appear whether the sentiment was original with some member of the committee or not.
 The fact that the wood cut of the "First Seal of Iowa" does not bear the motto would seem to indicate that its insertion at least was the work of the committee.

-Another well known Iowa motto is the state-ment chiseled on the block of "marble" contributed by Iowa for the Washington monument.
+Another well known Iowa motto is the statement chiseled on the block of "marble" contributed by Iowa for the Washington monument.
 As originally written by Lieutenant Governor Enoch W. Eastman the motto read: "Iowa: the affections of her people, like the rivers of her borders, flow to an inseparable Union."
+Exigencies of space, however, made it necessary to shorten the motto to read: "Iowa.
+Her affections, like the rivers of her borders, flow to an inseparable Union."

 This motto is almost as old as the inscription on the State seal.
-On December 14, 1850, a committee of three from the State Senate was appointed to confer with a similar committee from the House of Representatives to recommend a suitable inscription for the block of "marble" selected by Josiah H. Bonney of Iowa City from the quarry of Moses B. Root in Van Buren County.
+On December 14, 1850, a committee of three from the State Senate was appointed to confer with a similar committee from the House of Representatives to recommend a suitable inscription for the block of "marble" selected by Josiah H. Bonney of Keosauqua from the quarry of Moses B. Root in Van Buren County.
 Senator George G. Wright, as chairman of this committee, invited several people to suggest appropriate mottoes, and from among the large number received the one submitted by Lieutenant Governor Eastman was adopted.
 The undimmed popularity of this inscription with the flight of years is silent testimony to the good judgment of the legislative committee in selecting the Eastman motto.